merenlab/merenlab.org/tutorials/infant-gut/index.md

 You can also use anvi'o to perform pangenomic analyses, and here I will give a small demo using the now infamous *E. faecalis* bin.

 {:.notice}
 **If you haven't followed the previous sections of the tutorial**, you will need the anvi'o merged profile database and the anvi'o contigs database for the IGD available to you.
-Before you continue, please [click here](#the-contigs-database--anvio-merged-profile-for-the-infant-gut-dataset){:target="_blank"}, do everything mentioned there, and come back here on this page when you are asked to **go back**.
+Before you continue, please [click here](#downloading-the-pre-packaged-infant-gut-dataset), do everything mentioned there, and come back here on this page when you are asked to **go back**.

 Please run following commands in the IGD dir.
 They will set the stage for us to take a look at the *E. faecalis* bin: